Avalanche rescue: Probes

 Portable (collapsible) probes can be extended to probe into the snow to locate the exact location of a victim at several yards / metres in depth.
 When multiple victims are buried, probes should be used to decide the order of rescue, with the shallowest being dug out first since they have the greatest chance of survival.

 Probing can be a very time-consuming process if a thorough search is undertaken for a victim without a beacon.
 In the U.S., 86% of the 140 victims found (since 1950) by probing were already dead.
 Survival/rescue more than 2 m deep is rare (about 4%).
 Probes should be used immediately after a visual search for surface clues, in coordination with the beacon search.

 Shovels

 Even when the snowpack consists of loose powder, avalanche debris is hard and dense.
 The energy of the avalanche causes the snow to melt, and the debris refreezes immediately after it stops.

 Shovels are essential for digging through the snow to the victim, as the snow is often too dense to dig with hands or skis.
 A large strong scoop and sturdy handle are important.
-Plastic shovels often break, whereas metal ones are less prone to failure.
+Plastic traditional snow shovels often break, whereas metal ones are less prone to failure.

-As excavation of the avalanche victim is extremely time-consuming and many buried victims suffocate before they can be reached, shovelling technique is an essential element of rescue.
+As excavation of the avalanche victim is extremely time-consuming and many buried victims suffocate before they can be reached, shoveling technique is an essential element of rescue.

 Shovels are also useful for digging snow pits as part of evaluating the snowpack for hidden hazards, such as weak layers supporting large loads.